gcv/appengine-magic/README.md

 - URL fetch
 - XMPP

+They may still work, but appengine-magic does not provide convenient Clojure interfaces for them, and may lack mappings for any necessary supporting URLs.

 ## Warning

-Google App Engine maintains a whitelist of permitted Java classes.
+Google App Engine maintains a whitelist of permitted classes in Java's standard library.
 Other classes will cause your application to fail to deploy.
 Examples include threads and sockets.
 If you use those in your application, it will not work.
-More seriously, if one of your dependencies uses those, your application will also not work.
-For example, `clojure.java.io` (and its fore-runner, duck-streams from `clojure-contrib`), uses java.net.Socket, a forbidden class.
+This means that you cannot use Clojure's agents or futures.
+In addition, if one of your dependencies uses those, your application will also not work.
+For example, `clojure.java.io` (and its fore-runner, duck-streams from `clojure-contrib`), uses `java.net.Socket`, a forbidden class.

+Whenever you add a new dependency, no matter how innocuous, you should make sure your app still works. `dev_appserver.sh` is a good place to start, but you must also test in the main App Engine.
+The two do not always load classes the same way.